Parcala/SunCommExercise/README.md

 Use 'dotnet run' from the folder containing the csproj file in order to run the project.
 Once running you can navigate to the swagger url 'http://localhost:5228/swagger/index.html' to use the server.
 To test you can use 'dotnet test' from within the folder containing the test project file.

+# Improvements
+Input validation and expectations.
+User security and validation.